Here we'll discuss what profit planning can do for your firm, the benefits, and some best practices.

+"Over budget".
+Those are two words you never want to hear.
 But no matter what professional services field you're in, it seems almost inevitable that this will occur at some point.
-So what can you do to prevent budget overruns from happening?
+So what can you do to establish a solid project cost and prevent budget overruns from happening?

 2. KPIs Matter, So Set and Track Them